Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 3. **Cloud Logging:** The training service also supports reproducibility.
 Each training job is tracked with inputs, outputs and the container image used.
 Log message are available in Cloud logging, and jobs can be monitored while running.
 4. **Distributed Training:** The training service also supports distributed training, which means that you can train models across multiple nodes in parallel.
 That translates into faster training times than would be possible within a single VM instance.

+## Batch Prediction Requirements

+### BigQuery table requirements
+1. BigQuery data source tables cannot be larger than 100 gigabytes.
+2. You must use a multi-regional BigQuery dataset in the US or EU locations.
+3. If the table is in a different project, you must provide the `BigQuery Data Editor role` to the Vertex AI service account in that project.

+### CSV file requirements
+1. The first line of the data source must contain the name of the columns.
+2. Each data source file cannot be larger than 10 gigabytes.
+You can include multiple files up to a maximum size of 100 gigabytes.
+3. If the cloud storage bucket is in a different project where you use Vertex AI, you must provide the Storage Object Creator role to the Vertex AI service account in that project.